ReetuData/Predicting-IMDB-Movie-Rating-by-Regression-XGB-Classifier/README.md

 ### Merging files

 The data sets are pulled in seven small tsv files (see a full list here).
 We have loaded and merged them all as a single Data Frame named Final_DF with 14999145 rows and 17 columns.
-(See Link for more details)
+[Link1](https://github.com/ReetuData/Predicting-IMDB-Movie-Rating-by-Regression-XGB-Classifier/tree/main/IMDB%20movie%20Ratings/Project%20report) [link2] ()

 ### Handling duplicate, unique, and missing values
 After getting our final Data Frame, we have checked for the Duplicates, Index setting, datatypes, columns names, null/missing, and unique values. (for more details here) To make our data Frame tidy, we have removed all duplicate values, renamed columns name as appropriate, checked and filled null values.
-We have also performed data type conversion as per the nature of values.
-(See Link for more details)
+We have also performed data type conversion as per the nature of values.[Link1](https://github.com/ReetuData/Predicting-IMDB-Movie-Rating-by-Regression-XGB-Classifier/tree/main/IMDB%20movie%20Ratings/Project%20report) [link2] ()

 ### Confirming data cleanliness and value types